 Want to unlock the potential of SEN pupils and help shape their futures?

 Access School offers an innovative, SEN education for girls and boys between the ages of 5 to 17 years old.
-Set in the heartland of rural Shropshire near Wem and with small student numbers, Access School has made a name for itself as a vibrant, pro-active and continually improving school with dedication to setting and achieving realistic yet high goals for pupils from a range of backgrounds.
+Set in the heartland of rural Shropshire near Wem, Access School has made a name for itself as a vibrant, pro-active and continually improving school with dedication to setting and achieving realistic yet high goals for pupils from a range of backgrounds.

 Here at Access we strive for excellence, but recognise that it takes time, effort, patience and lots of support.
 Our staff go above and beyond to ensure students’ achievements are celebrated, no matter how small or big.